 Why is hydration important with diabetes?

-As well as medical intervention diabetes patients have to take care over their lifestyle to help regulate their condition, this includes drinking enough fluids.
+As well as medical intervention diabetes patients have to take care of their lifestyle to help regulate their condition, this includes drinking enough fluids.

 Fresh drinking water: nothing added